 This is one of those “you can’t get it wrong” dishes.
 Bee Hoon is fried with a mixture of dark and light soy sauce, with perhaps some sugar and MSG.
 And white pepper.
 There is nothing else.

 I didn’t like it.
 It was less than ordinary.
-It lacked completeness when compared to a packet of plain fried bee hoon from my childhood.
+It tasted incomplete when compared to a packet of plain fried bee hoon from my childhood.

-This dish carries memories for me.
+This dish carries deep memories for me.
 When I was in primary school, my mother would sometimes buy me a packet to bring to school for recess.
-She had to wake up before dawn to go to the market, ensuring it was in time for me to catch the 6:30 a.m. school bus.
+She had to wake up before dawn to go to the market, so she could make it in time for me to catch the 6:30 a.m. school bus.
 Back then, it was just 30 cents for a packet (just plain noodles).

 Today, it is more expensive and has undergone significant changes.
-The bee hoon is usually served at room temperature, and customers have a variety of toppings to choose from.
+The bee hoon is usually served at room temperature, and customers can choose from a variety of toppings.
 Chicken wings, different types of fish cakes, braised cabbage, bean sprouts, fried eggs, luncheon meat, hot dogs and Chinese sausages.
 You name it.
 It is no longer a simple breakfast dish.

 Despite my skipping dinner the night before, I didn’t finish it.
-It was possibly my last plate of economy bee hoon for the trip.
+It is possible this is my last plate of economy bee hoon.

 Revisiting Katong Laksa

 “Janggut” means beard in Malay.
-Named after its founder, whose mole with long hairs resembled a beard, this humble stall has grown into a small, renowned empire with five locations throughout Singapore.
+Named after its founder, whose long hair resembled a beard, this humble stall has grown into a small, renowned empire with five locations across Singapore.
 It is also the “original” Katong Laksa, claimed by the lady boss who sat next to us.
-She had taken over the business from her father, who had sold it from a pushcart in the early 1950s.
+She had taken over the business from her father, who had sold it from a pushcart in Katong in the early 1950s.

 As someone who sold laksa in Adelaide for five years, I was eager to revisit this iconic dish.

 The gravy was rich and flavourful; the sambal was satisfying.
 You eat Janggut Laksa with a spoon (no chopsticks) because the noodles are cut into short pieces.
-The bowl I had cost just under $10 (about AUD$14) and it was…not too bad.
+The bowl I had cost just under $10 (about AUD$14), and it was…well, not too bad.
 The history shared by the founder’s daughter added a little more depth to the experience.

 Yet, it still felt like something was missing.